tvoo0/LinkedInPostScraper/README.md

 ### find_keywords.py

 This file is in charge of searching taking the input of the user and finding keywords and/or phrases from it.
-THe funciton uses the Llama 3 Groq API to determine the keywords.
+The funciton uses the Llama 3 Groq API to determine the keywords.
 The role of the API has been altered to only output a list of words.
 That list of words is returned where it will be sent to create_search.py

 ### create_search.py

 This file takes the list from the previous file and combines them into a valid google search query making sure to only search for posts from LinkedIn.
-The ourput of the function will be sent to google_search_api.py.
+The output of the function will be sent to google_search_api.py.

 ### google_search_api.py